1957 and 1958 Packards: 1957 Packard Clipper

 For the 1957 model year, Studebaker-Packard took its top-of-the-line model, the President, and added a revised front clip with new fenders and hoods while using the 56 Packard Front Bumper.
 The Packard Clipper emblem was used in the grill to replicate the styling of the 56 Clipper.
 The designers also changed the quarter panels to accept 1956 Packard taillights. along with a Packard dash gauges from the 1956 to make a new dash board for the Packard. and called the car the Packard Clipper.
 Two models were produced in 1957, a four-door Town Sedan and a station wagon Clipper Country Sedan.

 Carryover parts from earlier Packard models included taillights, wheel covers, block letters on hood, instruments and radios.
 The headlight 'eyebrows' and front bumper assembly were styled for a Packard appearance.
 A 1955 hood ornament was modified to fit the Studebaker hood shape and the long, wide side trim was designed to be reminiscent of recent Packard trim.
 A stamped overlay for the lower rear fenders also gave them a body crease line suggestive of the side trim of the 1956 Caribbean.

 Dashboard and interior were all Packard styled.
 Some former president features like the rear folding seat armrest and faired-in door armrests were reserved for the Clippers, with the addition of door mounted ashtrays, thick pile carpeting, and exclusive Packard-style cloth/vinyl fabrics.
-Other unique features included under-dash courtesy lights, fully padded dash top (that unfortunately didn't hold up well long term in the sun), padded sun visors, and gold-plated horn ring.
+Other unique features included under-dash courtesy lights, fully padded dash top (that did not hold up well long term in the sun), padded sun visors, and gold-plated horn ring.

 When Packard dealers saw the resulting car at regional previews, the response was quick, angry, and loud.
 Many dealers felt the Clipper was too similar to the Studebaker on which it was based and dropped Packard completely.
 Sales were a low 4,809, almost all of which were the Town Sedan.
 Critics bestowed the derisive name "Packardbaker" on the cars.

 In order to produce an engine of appropriate power for a Packard, a McCulloch-supercharged version of Studebaker's 289 in3 (4.7 L) small-block V8 was used, giving 275 bhp (205 kW), equivalent to the Packard engines in use the year before (and likewise used in the Studebaker Golden Hawk).
 Since the Studebaker-bodied cars were quite a bit lighter than the previous year's Packards, the 1957 Packard range actually had quite exceptional performance for the time.

-Writer and auto historian Richard Langworth has noted that while these cars weren't truly Packards, they were, however, very good Studebakers.
+Writer and auto historian Richard Langworth has noted that while these cars were not truly Packards, they were, however, very good Studebakers.